Back to Nature

 Hi-tech way to hike!

 Decidedly different and great fun: that is hiking with an AlbEntdecker, a gadget that is a combination of GPS and pocket-sized computer.
-As you hike, the screen gives information about the past as well as the present.
-So, near Gomadingen, as you pass the Sternberg mountain, rock walls, caves and open heath land, the computer pops up with stories about the Romans and Stone Age people who used to live here, as well as the geology of volcanoes and ancient oceans.
+As you hike, the screen provides you with information about the past and present so that your hiking experience gets a whole new dimension.
+So, near Gomadingen, as you pass the Sternberg mountain, rock walls, caves, and open heath land, the computer pops up with stories about the Romans and Stone Age people who used to live here, as well as the geology of volcanoes and ancient oceans.

 Get in touch with Nature: in bare feet!